 In most cases, sliding scale therapy is no different from regular therapy.
-However, you might have a bit less choice in terms of therapists and specialities available.
+However, you might have fewer options in terms of therapists and specialties available.

-You can search for a sliding scale therapist online using one of the following search tools:
+You can search for a sliding scale therapist using one of the following search tools:

-If you’ve found a therapist you want to work with but can’t pay their fee, it doesn’t hurt to ask — respectfully — about discounts.
-While it’s not common, some therapists do offer discounted rates.
+If you’ve found a counselor you want to work with but can’t pay their fee, it doesn’t hurt to ask — respectfully — about a sliding scale payment option.
+While it’s not common, some counselors do offer this.

-Reach out to the therapist and let them know that your funds are limited.
-Ask whether they have a cash policy or other discount programs.
+Reach out to the therapist and let them know your funds are limited.
+Ask whether they have a cash policy or other sliding scale option.
 Group therapy is another less-expensive option.